 - Building a small cob outbuilding

-- Converting a small bathroom into a larger bathroom
+- Converting a bedroom into a large bathroom and walk-in closet

 A great volunteer for our place:

 - Has lots of experience that would help with one or more of our projects

 - Is physically fit as the majority of our projects involve some muscle